EndPointCorp/end-point-blog/2025/06/creating-invoice-generator-api-using-c-sharp-and-minimal-apis.md

 }
 ```

 Similar to how traditional controller APIs are separated in their own files, we now have the implementation for the endpoints in two files.
-We will now register and map the endpoints to preferred URL using `MapGroup` in `Program.cs` file.
+We will now register and map the endpoints to a preferred URL using `MapGroup` in `Program.cs` file.
 ```diff
 // Program.cs